vrushali92/Movie-Industry/README.md

 # Movie-Industry

-This Project analyzes the numeric factors and shows the Insight.
+This Project analyzes the movie industry and shows the insights.

 The data file is downloaded from kaggle. https://www.kaggle.com/datasets/danielgrijalvas/movies